 Luckily for me, Mark was happy for me to do this, and here are the 2 songs we ended up with...

 October 2013: I'll Find My Way - a rock/country/folk style song about revenge, written very much with Western film stories, and songs like God's Gonna Cut You Down, in mind!

 October 2013: Falling For Your Love - an old school soul song.

 The interesting thing about both of these songs is that Mark and I never got together to write them.
 It was all done virtually over the web.
 Mark did his bit originally and put it on youtube, and I added my bit and put it on youtube.
 We have met up and jammed together since then at my local open mic/jam night at The Horseshoe Wellingborough, but we haven't played these songs together live yet.

 Unfortunately, being busy with other commitments, both Mark and I haven't done much with these songs since 2013.
-I've had a go at performing I'll Find My Way solo in 2016, and I'll continue with this in 2017.
+I've had a go at performing I'll Find My Way solo in 2016, and I'll continue with this going forward.
 Hopefully these songs will end up on an album one day, or perhaps a special EP, when the time is right.
 But in the meantime, please do enjoy these songs in their first rough cut format.